Great Barrier Reef FAQ's

 The only real known cure for sea sickness is solid land!

-If boats are seriously not for you and you really want to see the Great Barrier Reef then there are other options like Helicopter and Sea Planes that allow you to access various reef locations including Coral Sand Cays, Great Barrier Reef Islands and stable pontoons or platforms.
+If boats are seriously not for you and you really want to see the Great Barrier Reef then there are other options like Helicopter flights that allow you to access various reef locations including Coral Sand Cays, Great Barrier Reef Islands and stable pontoons or platforms.

 Q: Can I go Scuba Diving if I am not certified?